vsrinivas/fuchsia/docs/development/sdk/index.md

 [Get started with the Fuchsia SDK][get-started-sdk] guide to set up the Fuchsia SDK development environment on your host machine.

+## Get started with driver development

+If you're interested in developing a new driver for Fuchsia, complete the [Get started with driver development][get-started-drivers] guide to learn about the basic workflows of driver development using the Fuchsia SDK.

 <!-- Reference links -->

 [host-tools]: https://fuchsia.dev/reference/tools/sdk/ffx